 Other famous traditional markets include Jeonju’s Nambu Market, Gyeongju’s Jungang Market, Daegu’s Seomun Market, and Suwon’s Paldalmun Market.

 Armed with this extensive list of things Korea is famous for, it’s time to book that trip and experience these things for yourself.
-Start planning now!
+For even more inspiration, dive into this list of the 25 best books about Korea!